 Published to accompany the British artist’s Los Angeles show,

 this book is both structured and chaotic: paintings, drawings and sculpture slip in and out of sync with the coated and uncoated papers on which they are printed.
-Metallic pigment is incorporated into the black ink to emulate the the sheen of the soft pencil drawings and the book’s jacket is impregnated with linseed oil to evoke smell like the painter’s studio.
+Metallic pigment is incorporated into the black ink to emulate the sheen of the soft pencil drawings and the book’s jacket is impregnated with linseed oil to evoke smell like the painter’s studio.

 The Jammers series was created by the American artist following a visit to India in 1975 on which he observed the intensely coloured fabrics used in day-to-day life.
 The accompanying exhibition catalogue’s generous page size, singer-sewn binding, transparent jacket and reductive typography (set in one size of Univer 45) respond to the qualities of the expansive colour-saturated artworks.